MaxusTheOne/napari-psf-analysis-CFIM-edition/README.md

 - **CZI Reader**: Adds support for reading CZI image files.
 - **Auto-Filling of Plugin Parameters**: Automatically populates parameters for the plugin.
 - **Auto Analysis of Image for PSF**: Performs automatic image analysis for PSFs.
-- Might crash on any filer other than CZI... ups.
+- Might crash on images other than CZI... ups.